iaoing/Project-for-COP5725-Advanced-Database-Systems-Fall-2018-/nba_demo/README.md

   	- CT (Compact Tree) is the class for building the compact tree for a tree-basted dataset

 2. ./core.cpp: the main code for building a index for nba-datset

+3. ./mb_tree.cpp: mulit-branch tree for this project

+4. ./debuf_log.h: write debug information to strerr for debug.
+You can use it just `include` it and then `LOG(SOME_INFO)`, and then `./core_tets 2>err.log` to flush the strerr to a log file.